Featured Post

 claude

-# Then prompt Claude:
+# Then prompt:

-# by adding cross-links between related content."
+# between related content."

-Step 3: Verify and Deploy
+Step 3: Review and Deploy

-git diff content/blog/ # Review changes
+git diff content/blog/ # Review every change

 git add content/blog/ && git commit -m "SEO optimization" && git push